iTwin/iTwinUI/.changeset/little-clocks-invite.md

 '@itwin/itwinui-css': patch
 ---

-Fixed Dialog blurring and resizing issues by removing `overflow: hidden` and inline `transform` styles.
+Fixed blurring and resizing issues in Dialog/Modal by removing `overflow: hidden` and inline `transform` styles.